rcesaret/DevDocs/README.md

 2. Click "Discover" to find all related pages
 3. Review the discovered pages in the list
 4. Click "Crawl All Pages" to extract content.
 Go get some coffee, because it takes a while.
-5. Download or copy the generated markdown
+5. Download the generated markdown/json or use it with an inbuilt MCP server with Cline/Claude

 ## 🤝 Contributing